openprocurement/openprocurement.api/docs/source/tutorial.rst

 Uploading documentation
 -----------------------

-Procuring entity can upload PDF files into tender created.
+Procuring entity can upload PDF files into the created tender.
 Uploading should follow the :ref:`upload` rules.

 .. include:: tutorial/upload-tender-notice.http